graphql/foundation.graphql.org/content/news/season-of-docs.md

 ## **How long is this program?**

 The technical writing applications started on June 9th, 2020 and will last till July 9th, 2020.
-The selection process for the project submitted to organizations lasts till July 31th 2020.
-Then Doc development officially begins September 14, 2020, and ends.
+The selection process for the proposals submitted to organizations lasts till July 31st, 2020.
+Then Doc development officially begins September 14th, 2020, and ends December 5th, 2020.
 For a more detailed timeline check out the [official season of docs timeline](https://developers.google.com/season-of-docs/docs/timeline).

 _– **Obinna Ekwuno**, Software Enginner,DevRel GatsbyJS_